SolaceDev/solace-dev-codelabs/markdown/boomi-v2-getting-started/boomi-v2-getting-started.md

 ### Prerequisite
 This tutorial assumes:
-* Users on MacOS/Linux have knowledge using Docker
+* Users on MacOS/Linux have knowledge using Docker for Boomi Atom configuration
 * Access to a Solace broker (explained in Step 2)
 * Access to a Boomi environment (explained in Step 3)